eWaterCycle/infra/README.md

 rclone_cache_dir: /data/volume_2
 # Directory where /home should point to
 alt_home_location: /data/volume_3
+# Vagrant user is instructor
+# The students defined below can be used to login as a student
+students: '[["student1", "student1"], ["student2", "student2"]]'
 ```

 The token can be found in the eWaterCycle password manager.